djeada/Statistics-Notes/notes/probability_distributions/intro/central_limit_theorem.md

 ### Mathematical Background

-- **Statement**: The CLT states that if you have a population with a mean $\mu$ and a standard deviation $\sigma$, and you take sufficiently large random samples from this population (with replacement), then the distribution of the sample means will approximate a normal distribution.
+- The CLT states that if you have a population with a mean $\mu$ and a standard deviation $\sigma$, and you take sufficiently large random samples from this population (with replacement), then the distribution of the sample means will approximate a normal distribution.
 - The mean of the sample means ($\bar{X}$) will be approximately equal to the population mean ($\mu$).
 - The standard deviation of the sample means, also known as the standard error, will be $\frac{\sigma}{\sqrt{n}}$, where $n$ is the sample size.